fikrimuhal/statique/README.md

 shards install
 ```

-Use default build scripts to build your Dropbox repository:
+Use the default build script to build your Dropbox repository:

 ```bash
 sh cronjob.sh
 ```

-* When build is complete, you may Ctrl+C to close it.
+This will generate html files inside ~/statique/public folder.

 * Now you can start Statique server: